 The Personal investigation has two integrated elements: a portfolio of practical work and a related written study (minimum 1000 words) which explores the context in which your chosen practical area of study exists.

-There is a choice of themes for the Externally set task which begins in February.
+There is a choice of seven themes for the Externally set task which begins at the start of February in Year 13.
 OCR will provide you with a list of themes.
-Each theme offers a choice of textual and visual starting points, briefs and stimuli and will lead to a 15 hour final piece.
+Each theme offers a choice of written and visual starting points, briefs and stimuli and will lead to a 15 hour final piece after approximately ten weeks of research and preparation.

 Both components will give you the opportunity to demonstrate your ability to construct and develop a sustained line of reasoning through an extended response within the context of the creative process.
 This reflects your ability to develop, refine and record your ideas and will demonstrate your critical and contextual understanding.